I had a vision for how I wanted to be as a mom, even before I was pregnant. I imagined all the fun and laughter I would have with my future kids.

 This course is for parents of children aged 2½ all the way up to 16 years old.
 The same principles can be applied throughout the stages and the course teaches you how to adapt them to suit the different age groups.

 It also covers a wide range of challenges that parents face with each age group.
 And gives clear guides of how to use each positive parenting tactic for those specific challenges too.

 It offers a lot of parenting classes but in bitesize videos

 The course is very thorough.
 It goes into different ages, behaviours and parenting principles in depth.

 For me this was good as it meant that the course was good value for money.
 But it also means there’s a lot to learn which can feel overwhelming.

-For this reason it helps that Amy McCready has split the course up into 49 shorter videos.
+For this reason it really helped that Amy McCready had split the course up into 49 shorter videos.

 It enables members to take the course however suits them, in small parts or in longer sessions.

 It’s an established parenting course with a proven track record